Key takeaways

 2. Idempotency keys

-Every charge attempt carries a UUID generated on the client (or server) before the first call.
+Every charge attempt carries a UUID generated on the client before the first call.
 The server stores the key in a dedicated payment_attempts inbox table.
-Replay with the same key returns the cached result.
-72-hour retention.
-Stripe, Adyen and Braintree all natively support an Idempotency-Key header; reuse theirs.
+A replay with the same key returns the cached result.
+Stripe, Adyen and Braintree all honor an Idempotency-Key header natively — reuse theirs, don’t reinvent it.

 3. Transactional outbox

 Domain write and event emission must be atomic.
 Inside the same database transaction you update subscriptions.status and insert a row into an outbox table.
 A background relay publishes pending rows to your event bus and marks them processed.
-Result: no lost events, no orphan state, 10–50 ms added latency.
+The result: no lost events, no orphan state, 10–50 ms of added latency.

 4. Saga orchestration

-Multi-step flows (authorize → 3DS → capture → grant access → reserve inventory) as an explicit state machine with compensation actions for every step.
-Temporal, Restate, or a hand-rolled state machine on top of your DB.
+Multi-step flows (authorize → 3DS → capture → grant access → reserve inventory) run as an explicit state machine with a compensating action for every step.
+Temporal, Restate, or a hand-rolled machine on top of your database.
 Each step is idempotent.
 A partial failure rolls back cleanly instead of leaving the customer charged with no access.

 // charge.saga.ts — minimal skeleton